Welcome to Your Holistic Postpartum Guide!

 Build Your Support Network

-Men are important, but birthing babies is truly women's work.
+Men are important in the conception and birthing process, but birthing babies is truly women’s work.
 In every indigenous and tribal culture in the world, past and present, women show up in large numbers to support a mother and her newborn.
-In some cultures, women even leave their husbands and return to their mothers' homes, where the maternal relatives will attend the mother and newborn until she recovers.
+In some cultures, women even leave their husbands and return to their mothers’ homes, where the maternal relatives will attend the mother and newborn until she recovers.

 In other cultures, the father’s mother and women relatives take on this responsibility.
 Wherever you go, the womenfolk, related or otherwise, show up and take turns nourishing, bathing, and supporting the motherbaby (the term given to the postpartum mother and infant to reflect that the connection between mother and infant is still intact) in the first 40 days to three months postpartum.